BlackDex/job_scheduler/README.md

 ## Updates

+**2025-04-13 (v2.2.0):**
+ - Should be backwards compatible with previous versions
+ - Set MSRV to v1.65.0 to match the lowest dependency
+ - Updated dependencies to the lowest possible version
+ - Added an option to use a different timezone, default is still UTC
+ - Added an example test for the timezone functionality

+**2024-12-15 (v2.1.0 / unreleased):**
+ - Updated dependencies
+ - Added and fixed some clippy lints

 **2024-04-24 (v2.0.5):**
  - Set MSRV to v1.61.0 to match chrono's v0.4.34 MSRV
  - Updated dev dependency of tokio to v1.37.0 or higher